 - A sympathetic ear: Schiller & Hamilton is committed to pursuing claims when we believe our attorneys can make a difference.
 But we won’t decide anything without meeting with you.
 If we think you can handle your claim without an attorney, we’ll say so.
 If we don’t think you have a viable case, we’ll explain why.
 No matter what, we will sit and talk to you to address your questions and concerns.

-If you were injured in a South Carolina motorcycle accident that was someone else’s fault, we can demand compensation for medical bills and other losses related to the accident.
-Before you sign anything offered by an insurance company, you need to discuss your case with our respected South Carolina motorcycle accident lawyers.
+If you were injured in a motorcycle accident that was someone else’s fault, we can demand compensation for medical bills and other losses related to the wreck.
+Before you sign anything offered by an insurance company, you need to discuss your motorbike collision case with our respected lawyers.

 Contact our law firm today to schedule a free consultation.
 We work on a contingency-fee basis, so our legal representation does not cost you anything unless we recover money for you.

 At Schiller & Hamilton, we understand that motorcycle riders are an independent breed who might put calling an attorney well down the list of things to do after an accident.
 And after a severe injury accident, your first priority should be getting the medical attention you need.
 Then, of course, you want someone to look at your bike to see whether it can be repaired.

 What we want you to know is that the decisions you make in the first hours and days after a motorcycle crash can have important and long-lasting consequences, especially if someone else was at fault.

 Our team can move fast to investigate your accident, protect your right to make a claim, and take the pressure off you.
 Our motorcycle crash lawyers and supporting legal team frequently help clients by:

 - Protecting your rights and dealing with law enforcement or insurance accident investigators for you